BroadbandForum/usp/docs/specification/index.md

 When exchanging USP Records within an E2E Session Context, `record_type` of `session_context` is used, and all required parameters for `record_type` of `session_context` are supplied.

+When a USP Record that is received within an E2E Session Context contains a USP Message request, its associated response or error message is sent within an E2E Session Context, unless otherwise specified (see [](#sec:requests-responses-and-errors)).

 ### Establishing an E2E Session Context

 For the exchange of USP Records within an E2E Session Context to happen between two USP Endpoints, an E2E Session Context (Session Context) is established between the participating USP Endpoints.
 The Session Context is uniquely identified within the USP Endpoint by the combination of the Session Identifier and remote USP Endpoint's Identifier.